-- 2. At the bottom of the unit's case, remove the screw. - Insert the unit's cable wire into the cable hole and wire the unit as described in Section 2.2. - 4.
-Screw the unit to its mounting location. - 5.
+- 6. Insert the unit's cable wire into the cable hole and wire the unit as described in Section 2.2. - 7.
+Screw the back cover to its mounting location. - 8.
 Carefully re-attach the front cover of the unit. - Secure the front cover by using the supplied security Torx screw.
 A Torx security screw tool is provided to tighten the security Torx screw.